 The public sector is following private company trends, but currently, prefer to employ candidates with existing skill sets rather than invest money in training.
 With skill gaps widening, we could see a trend towards more public sector investment in training and development.

-Most employees require a relevant degree, with the Diploma of Purchasing (BSB51515) being a resume advantage for candidates looking for new opportunities within the sector.
+Most employees require a relevant degree, with the Diploma of Business (Procurement) (BSB51518) being a resume advantage for candidates looking for new opportunities within the sector.

 5. Cybersecurity is everyone’s concern